eric1357a/SOS/README.md

 Copy www.shop248.com

-1. The client will register their information (name, telephone number, and delivery address).
-2. After registration, client will make a down payment at the shop.
+1. Client will register (name, telephone number, and delivery address), then make a down payment at the shop.
-3. The manager verifies the client identity and provides a client id and password to the client.
+2. Manager verify client and provides a client id and password to the client.
-4. The client can make order on online with the given client id and password.

 ```
 function Reward (client, amount)